notima/businessObjectAdapters/README.md

 https://github.com/notima/swish4j

-If the project is a release version, you'll only have to checkout and compile the sveawebpay projects.
+If the project is a release version, you'll only have to checkout and compile the project itself.

-## Installation in Karaf
+## Installation in Karaf (fortnox adapter)

 	repo-add mvn:org.notima.generic.businessobjects.adapter/adapterTools/LATEST/xml/features